rastabda22/rastabda22/doc/Authentication.md

 The option `passwords_marker` must be changed in the config file; otherwise a malicious user could access it and know what you are protecting: from the marker content he/she could guess something of the protected content in the albums tree.

+### Optional: allow the user to ask for the password

+The user could forget or loose the password.
+If the `request_password_email` option is set in the configuration file, the authentication dialog allows the user to send an email requesting the password.

 ## Optional: Deployment Makefiles

 Both the scanner and the webpage have a `make deploy` target, and the scanner has a `make scan` target, to automatically deploy assets to a remote server and run the scanner.
 For use, customize `deployment-config.mk` in the root of the project, and carefully read the `Makefile`s to learn what's happening.